Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/03-running.md

   - remove unsafe-rpb-external when you are ready for production
   - change rpc-methods to safe when ready for production `--rpc-methods=safe`
-  - additional Kusama configuration. at the end of your command stack, add -- to designate Kusama configuration, then add telemetry-url
+  - additional Pokadot configuration. at the end of your command stack, add -- to designate Pokadot configuration, then add telemetry-url
   `-- --telemetry-url 'wss://api.telemetry.manta.systems/submit/ 0'`

   Ensure you can see a line of log like this: